argonautproject/clinicalnotes/source/pages/guidance.md

 {% include img.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}

-Storing scanned reports as a DiagnosticReport, with appropriate categorization, enables clients to access the scanned reports along with any DiagnosticReports with discrete information.
+Storing scanned reports as a DiagnosticReport, with appropriate categorization, enables clients to access the scanned reports along with DiagnosticReports containing discrete information.
 For example, a client can request all DiagnosticReport.category="LAB" and receive reports with discrete information and any scanned reports.
 However, not all systems store and categorize Lab reports with DiagnosticReport.

 The developers of this guide considered requiring Clients query both DocumentReference and DiagnosticReport to get all information for a patient.
 Querying both places would provide all the information for a patient.
 However, the requirement to query two places is potentially dangerous if a client doesn't understand this requirement and queries only one.

-In order to enable consistent access to scanned narrative-only reports the Argonaut servers agreed to expose these reports through both DiagnosticReport and DocumentReference.
+In order to enable consistent access to scanned narrative-only clinical reports the Argonaut servers agreed to expose these reports through both DiagnosticReport and DocumentReference.

   When DiagnosticReport.presentedForm (Attachment) references a Scan (PDF), then that Attachment **SHALL** also be accessible through DocumentReference.content.attachment.